 Skip to content

-An agency is a collection of kdeps agents that cooperate to handle complex tasks.
-Each agent in the agency has its own workflow.yaml (its own resources, routes, and settings), but they are bundled together under a single agency.yaml manifest.
+An autonomous AI Agency is a collection of kdeps AI Agents that cooperate to handle complex tasks entirely without human-in-the-loop intervention.
+Each agent in the agency has its own workflow.yaml (its own resources, routes, and settings), bundled together under a single agency.yaml manifest that makes them operate as one self-governing system.

 All resources coupled togetherEach agent is independently deployable and testable